jsaikmr/Multiclass-Classification-in-Python/README.md

-# Multinomial-Logistic-Regression-in-Python
+# Multiclass-Classification-in-Python
-Multinomial Logistic Regression in Python using two approaches for the below case study.
+Multiclass Classification in Python using different approaches for the below case study.

-1. Tranforming the Numerical features to Log form
+1. Tranforming the Numerical features to Log form with Multinomial Logistic Regression
-2. Binning the Numerical features to Categories
+2. Binning the Numerical features to Categories with Multinomial Logistic Regression
+3. Tranforming the Numerical features to Log form with Random Forest Classifier

 Forest Cover Type: